-The Hydrogen Valley platform is a joint initiative by the Fuel Cells and Hydrogen Joint Undertaking and Mission Innovation.
+The Hydrogen Valley platform is a joint initiative by the Clean Hydrogen Joint Undertaking and Mission Innovation.

 The Hydrogen Valley Platform